-While PD occurs on early out Wednesdays, funds will cover 2 days of sub coverage for 19 general ed classroom teachers and well as the cost of the contractor.
+While PD occurs on early out Wednesdays, funds will cover 2 days of sub coverage for 18 general ed classroom teachers as well as the cost of the contractor.
+The topic of the PD will connect to the school site focus, SPSA goals, and school philosophy.